Overview

 Workarea React canvas component

-React component for drawing canvas app on the page.
-It has all basic functionality for common edits: selection, resize, actual drawing of objects, snapping, etc.
+React component for drawing canvas app on the page; comes with basic functionality for common edits: selection, resize, actual drawing of objects, snapping, etc.

 import Workspace from 'polotno/canvas/workspace';